betepahos/loadbalance-test/README.md

-This will start two servers, one of which serves back the string "result1", one of which serves the string "result2", and a client which makes a few requests and will show from which server request came.
+This will start two servers, one of which serves back the string "result1", one of which serves the string "result2", and a client which makes a few requests and will show from which server the request came.

 You should get back one of each string back.